 It's About the Warrior Foundation

-The mission of It's About the Warrior Foundation is to assist and empower ALL post 9–11 veterans and their families from the Tri–State area, regardless if they have been wounded or have been deployed, with their various programs thus, leading them to a successful and enriched life.
+The mission of It's About The Warrior Foundation is to assist and empower ALL post 9/11 veterans and their families from the Tri-State Area, regardless if they have been wounded or have been deployed, with our various programs thus, leading them to a successful and enriched life.

 (formerly named Alpha Omega Center)